-Anyone can complain about NHS services or treatment they have received, or if they have been affected by the actions or decisions of an NHS organisation, or primary care practitioner.
-If you are unable to complain yourself, someone can act on your behalf with your written consent.
+Anyone can complain about NHS services or treatment they have received or if they have been affected by the actions or decisions of an NHS organisation or primary care practitioner.
+If you are unable to complain yourself, someone can act on your behalf with your consent.

 How do I make a complaint?

 The NHS complaints procedure aims to resolve complaints quickly, at source.
-This is called ‘local resolution’ and means you should complain to the organisation that provided the service you’re unhappy with first.
+This is called ‘local resolution’ and it is advisable to complain to the organisation that provided the service you are unhappy about.

 Where do I send my complaint?

-If your complaint is about a hospital, community or mental health service you should send this to the NHS organisation involved.
+If your complaint is about a hospital, community or mental health service or independent provider you should send this to the NHS organisation involved.

-If your complaint is about a GP practice, dental practice, community pharmacy or optician you should send this to the practice concerned.
+If your complaint is about a GP practice, dental practice, community pharmacy or optician you should send it directly to that organisation.

 What happens if I am unhappy with the response?

-If, however, you remain unhappy after your complaint has been addressed, you can ask the Parliamentary and Health Service Ombudsman (PHSO) to review your complaint.
-You should do this within twelve months from the date on which the subject matter of the complaint occurred.
+If you remain unhappy with how your complaint has been handled following the conclusion of local resolution, you can ask the Parliamentary and Health Service Ombudsman (PHSO) to review your complaint.
+You can contact the PHSO at the address below:

 Healthwatch is an organisation set up to get your opinion and find out what matters to you to help make sure your views shape the support you need.
 Local Healthwatch provides information about access to services and choices available to help people by taking more control of their own health, treatment and care.